maartehn/predrag-counter/README.md

 # I am only borrowing this for a personal countdown

-# I am not an engineer, and I don#t know how to use github, please simplycountdown.js
+# I am not an engineer, and I don#t know how to use github and reach out to the original develope, but credits go to him here: https://github.com/VincentLoy/simplyCountdown.js

 # simplyCountdown.js